Senator Collins has long led efforts to preserve LWCF, our nation’s most successful conservation and outdoor recreation program.

-Washington, D.C. — Today, the U.S. House of Representatives passed the Great American Outdoors Act, a bipartisan bill co-sponsored by Senator Susan Collins to provide full funding for the Land and Water Conservation Fund (LWCF) and to address the deferred maintenance backlog at our national parks, national wildlife refuges, and national forest lands.
-The legislation, which passed the Senate by a vote of 73 to 25 last month, now heads to the President’s desk to be signed into law.
+Washington, D.C. — Today, the U.S. Senate passed the Great American Outdoors Act, a bipartisan bill co-sponsored by Senator Susan Collins to provide full funding for the Land and Water Conservation Fund (LWCF) and to address the deferred maintenance backlog on our national parks, national wildlife refuges, and national forest lands.
+The legislation passed by a vote of 73 to 25 and will now be considered by the House of Representatives.

 In addition to Senator Collins, the Great American Outdoors Act was introduced by Senators Angus King (I-ME), Cory Gardner (R-CO), Joe Manchin (D-WV), Steve Daines (R-MT), Martin Heinrich (D-NM), Rob Portman (R-OH), Mark Warner (D-VA), Lamar Alexander (R-TN), and Richard Burr (R-NC), and has 59 Senate cosponsors.